 \subsubsection{Reward Function}

-The reward function consists of two parts: one is the existential penalty $\rset_P = -t/T_{max}$ of the team, where $T_{max}$ is the allowable time steps in an episode, while the other is the terminal reward $\rset_T$.
-The existential penalty serves to accelerate the exploring progress, and the terminal reward serves to guide the drone to fly towards the target with the correct forward direction and to avoid crash simultaneously.
+The reward function consists of two parts: the existential penalty $\rset_P = -t/T_{max}$ of the team, where $T_{max}$ is the allowable time steps in an episode, and the terminal reward $\rset_T$.
+The existential penalty {accelerates} the {exploring progress and} the terminal reward serves to guide the drone to fly towards the target {in} the correct forward direction and to avoid {crashing} simultaneously.

 The terminal reward is a set function described as: